martindavid1995/ECMod/README.md

 that still exist run extremely overworked modpacks which make the game play nothing like the CoD2 that so many of us remember and love.

 CoD2 was loved for its simplicity and responsiveness.
 It was a game that rewarded the player for their precision, reaction time, and game knowledge/experience.
 Heavy modpacks sacrifice these elements in their quest to add features that mimic more modern FPS titles.
-They do this by adding clunky scripts (that oftentimes create hundereds of concurrent threads) that bog down the game engine causing lag and poor hit-detection.
+They do this by adding clunky scripts (that oftentimes create hundreds of concurrent threads) that bog down the game engine causing lag and poor hit-detection.
 To compensate for the newly introduced lag, these mods oftentimes apply huge damage and fire-rate modifications to their weapons, add "killstreak" features like airstrikes, and increase the number of grenades allowed on the map.
-These changes appeal to the lesser-skilled players who take the game less seriously, but for those of us who love the game in it's competitive sense, a lot is missing.
+These changes appeal to the lesser-skilled players who take the game less seriously, but for those of us who love the game in its competitive sense, a lot is missing.

 And thus, the desire was there.
 We wanted to create something that was as close to vanilla as possible, that had perfect hit-detection and response time.
 We wanted to include small QOL features that we enjoyed using in the early days of CoD2 mods such as sprinting and weapon restrictions.
 Most importantly, we wanted to offer the highest performance as possible,